Chiropractic (M.Sc.)

 Tuition fees:

-1.066,00 € per month
+1.066,00 € per month (excl. €500 thesis fee and any additional modules)

 Personal advice